Research Center

 Studies Currently Active and Enrolling

-4. Phase 3b/4, Randomized, Controlled Pragmatic Study of Baricitinab in Patients with Rheumatoid Arthritis – Dr. Andrew Jasek, Primary Investigator, Riverside Office in Rockford
+3. A Randomized, Controlled Pragmatic Phase 3b/4 Study of Patients with Rheumatoid Arthritis – Dr. Andrew Jasek, Riverside Office.

-9. Phase 4, Placebo-Controlled Study Evaluating the Efficacy and Safety of Investigational Product Administered Subcutaneously in Bio-Naive Participants with Active Psoriatic Arthritis Axial Disease – Dr. Saad Tariq, Primary Investigator, Riverside Office in Rockford
+5. A Phase 4, Multicenter, Randomized, Double-Blind, Placebo-Controlled Study in Bio-Naive Participants with Active Psoriatic Arthritis Axial Disease – Dr. Saad Tariq & Dr. Albert Liang, Riverside Office.

 About Clinical Research: